Somatic Therapy Near Me

 Conscious influences:

-• My dreams, my students’ dreams, the unflinching love and support that comes from dreams, and looking to dreams an animate forces of energy expressed in image.
+• My dreams, my students’ dreams, the unflinching love and support that comes from dreams.

 • The people I work and my on-going journey; all that continues to teach me about perseverance, vulnerability, grit, transformation, and the power of the arts.